aiplanethub/introduction-to-time-series-analysis/time-series-analysis-an-introduction/936-Key Concepts in Time Series Analysis.md

 A trend exists when we see a long-term increase or decrease in the data.
-You can observe the above graph of the International Air Travel Series, the data is continuously increasing starting from 1949 till 1961.
-In the above example, the trend is increasing but it can be decreasing also.
+You can observe the above graph of the International Air Travel Series; the data is continuously increasing starting from 1949 till 1961.
+In the above example, the trend is increasing but can also decrease.

-The trend need not be linear, it can also be exponential.
-There can also be a change in direction like first the trend is increasing and after a certain point, the trend can be decreasing.
+The trend need not be linear; it can also be exponential.
+There can also be a change in direction.
+First, the trend may be increasing, and after a certain point, the trend can be decreasing.

 ## Seasonality
 ​